Is this a paid position?

 Do I need to bring money?

 All lodging and meals are paid by Writing Wrongs.
 The only thing you pay for is your gas or other transportation costs to get to the event and home again.
-You really don’t need any money, but it’s probably not a bad idea to have some in case you decide you want to buy anything.
+You really don’t need any money, but there is a mall and restaurants nearby if anyone needs to make a late-night caffeine or munchie run.

 What do I need to bring with me?